Be a role model Kia pai ō tauira

 Brony, Alicia, Harsh and Jessica share their experiences with Inspiring the Future.

-Meet some of our other role model who have signed up to inspire young people.
+Meet some of our other role models who have signed up to inspire young people.